stevepurdie/saap-docs/content/for-developers/onboarding/application-onboarding.md

 Changes required in application repository:

-1. Add Dockerfile to application repository and push it to nexus
+1. Add Dockerfile to application repository.
-1. Add Helm Chart to application repository and push it to nexus
+1. Push Docker Image to Nexus Docker Repository.
-1. Push Docker Image to Nexus Docker.
+1. Add Helm Chart to application repository.
-1. Push Helm Chart to Nexus Helm
+1. Push Helm Chart to Nexus Helm Repository.

 Changes required in `gitops config repository`:

-1. Add dev environment in `apps-gitops-config` repository for application
+1. Add an environment in `apps-gitops-config` repository for application.
-1. Add application to the dev environment and sync ArgoCD Application
+1. Add application helm chart to the dev environment and sync ArgoCD Application.
-1. View Application in Cluster
+1. View Application in Cluster.

 Replace angle brackets with following values in below templates: